clinton-alden/goes_clouds/README.md

     - usage: `nohup ./download.sh`
 3. Orthorectify raw GOES .nc files using `./processing/batch_ortho.py`
     - usage: `python ./batch_ortho.py /path/to/GOES/files/`
+    - be sure to change bounds manually in script when changing domains or you will subset to the wrong domain
 4. Combine .nc files to daily .zarr for each day by channel using `utils.goes_nc_to_zarr`
     - usage: `python ./processing/batch_zarr.py` - modify dates and dir manually
 5. Create RGB composite file for each day using `utils.goes_rad_to_rgb`